abaer123/gitlab-agent/doc/installation.md

 ## Step 1: Set up the agent configuration

-The agent is configured by code.
-The configuration describes the various features of the agent and the projects that should be deployed to your cluster using the agent.
-The agent configuration project is fully documented and works out of the box.
+The agent configuration is stored in a repository, that the agent pulls automatically to configure itself.
+The agent configuration project needs minimal configuration to work, for detailed examples and features, see the documentation.

 1. [Fork the repo button](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/forks/new)
 2. Provide the project slug of your forked project (input box)